Towards Out-Of-Distribution Generalization: A Survey: Implications for fairness and explainability

 Causality \cite{pearl2009causality} has recently been introduced to model explanation, especially in deep learning methods.
-Traditional deep learning algorithms are rarely used in high-stakes applications due to their lack of explainability.
+Traditional deep-learning algorithms are rarely used in high-stakes applications due to their lack of explainability.
 Causality could provide a way to shed light on the explainability of deep learning.
 For example, several works adopt causality to explain deep models in textual and visual explanation \cite{alvarez2017causal,anne2018grounding, goyal2019counterfactual}.
-Futhermore, the Causal And-Or Graph was proposed in robotics \cite{xiong2016robot} and object tracking \cite{xu2018causal} to build explainable algorithms with the knowledge of causality. \cite{kim2017interpretable} also applied a causal filtering step in self-driving automobile problems.
+Furthermore, the Causal And-Or Graph was proposed in robotics \cite{xiong2016robot} and object tracking \cite{xu2018causal} to build explainable algorithms with the knowledge of causality. \citet{kim2017interpretable} also applied a causal filtering step in self-driving automobile problems.

-Actually, causality is the crux for both OOD and explainability as shown in equation \ref{eq:oodcausalexplain}.
-The models will have good OOD performance and explainability simultaneously if they utilize the causal relationship between the features and the outcomes.
-Hence, explainability would be a side product when pursuing OOD with causality.
+Actually, causality is the crux for both OOD generalization and explainability as shown in \Cref{eq:oodcausalexplain}.
+The models will have good OOD generalization performance and explainability simultaneously if they utilize the causal relationship between the features and the outcomes.
+Hence, explainability would be a side product when pursuing OOD generalization with causality.